DarinJoshua-dev/Quizzler-App/README.md

 ## What I created

 A quiz app that tests your general knowledge.
-As one of the most popular types of apps nowadays.
+As one of the most popular genre of application nowadays, this app is filled with fun questions to quiz yourself.

-Learnings' Courtesy: @londonappbrewery & @google

 ## What I have learnt